Developing the next generation of leaders

 If you are interested in becoming a Partner, please fill out this form and we will get in touch with you shortly.

 Please wait while flipbook is loading.
 For more related info, FAQs and issues please refer to DearFlip WordPress Flipbook Plugin Help documentation.

 We partner with the highest performing universities; those known for their research excellence and who share our vision and passion to support and develop the leaders of tomorrow.

-Laidlaw Scholarships are available at the following leading universities.
-If your university is not listed and you would like to be involved in the undergraduate programme, please have your President or Vice Chancellor contact us about applying to be a partner university.
+The Laidlaw Scholars Leadership and Research Programme is available at the following leading universities.
+If your university is not listed and you would like to be involved in the programme, please have your President or Vice Chancellor contact us about applying to be a partner university.

 Please see the eligibility criteria for each university.
-Typically, undergraduate students in their first year of a 3-year programme and their second year of a 4-year programme may apply to the Laidlaw Undergraduate Research and Leadership Scholarship.
+Typically, undergraduate students in their first year of a 3-year programme and their second year of a 4-year programme may apply to the Laidlaw Undergraduate Leadership and Research Programme.
 Participating Universities accept applications from students of all backgrounds and disciplines to create a diverse and vibrant community of scholars.
 Application windows differ between Universities, but generally fall between November and February each year; for exact application dates please visit your University’s website.